 ATO attacks exploit legitimate login credentials, which makes it hard to distinguish between a legitimate user and a malicious one at the point of login.

-One of the main reasons for the prevalence of ATO in the cloud is inadequate policies for security and the control of the technology used in organizations, such as insufficient Identity, Credential and Access Management (ICAM) controls.
+One of the main reasons for the prevalence of ATO in the cloud is inadequate policies for security and control over the technology used in organizations, such as insufficient Identity, Credential and Access Management (ICAM) controls.
 To prevent ATO attacks, ICAM best practices such as enabling multi-factor authentication should be required for all cloud assets.

 2. Neglected Assets